coreos/docs/quay-enterprise/github-auth.md

 # GitHub authentication

-CoreOS Enterprise Registry supports using GitHub or GitHub Enterprise as an authentication system.
+Quay Enterprise supports using GitHub or GitHub Enterprise as an authentication system.

 ## Create an OAuth application in GitHub